 |This campground sits on the site of an old logging camp, complete with residences, church and school.
 An interpretive sign alongside the main road through camp tells about the camp and about early days of living and working in the forests in the early 20th century.
 See if you can tell where some of the old camp structures used to be. |

-Spend time camping at one of our 3 forest campgrounds and provide service while there.
-The host season runs from the last of May through the middle of October.
+Spend time camping at Henry Rierson Spruce Run Campground and provide service while there.
+The host season runs from the middle of May through the middle of October.
 Campground hosts are expected to be on site 5 days a week and will need to be present Friday through Sunday each week.
 Two consecutive days off are available during the week.
 To best serve the public, the hosts need to be available at varying times throughout the day, and also during emergency situations.
 Camp hosts generally serve for a one month period and receive a full hookup campsite (water, sewer, power) for the period of their stay.
 For more information and applications please contact Stephanie Beall at the Forest Grove District Office (503-359-7464).

 For more information on volunteer opportunities and camp host application (click here)